John-E-Fleming/Parkinsons_Motor_Network_Model/README.txt

 Network model of the parkinsonian motor network model including a cortico-basal ganglia network coupled to a motoneuron pool.
 The model simulates DBS to test tremor- and beta-based closed-loop DBS control strategies.
+A journal paper describing the model has been published at https://iopscience.iop.org/article/10.1088/1741-2552/acfbfa/meta.
+If using the model, reference it's original publication as follows:

+Fleming, J.E., Senneff, S. and Lowery, M.M., 2023.
+Multivariable closed-loop control of deep brain stimulation for Parkinson’s disease.
+Journal of Neural Engineering, 20(5), p.056029.

 Model Requirements: - Model is simulated using PyNN with NEURON as it's backend simulator, thus follow their installation instructions at: 1) Neuron - https://www.neuron.yale.edu/neuron/download 2) PyNN - https://pypi.org/project/PyNN/ - http://neuralensemble.org/docs/PyNN/